Next Page

 Adult Protective Services (APS)

-It is against the law for a person to report information that the person knows is false or lacks factual foundation.
-Such an offense is a Class A misdemeanor.
+It is against the law for a person to report information that he or she knows is false or lacks factual foundation.
+The penalty for this offense is a Class A misdemeanor.

 Texas Human Resources Code, §48.053